-The Company's cash, restricted cash, and accounts payable and accrued liabilities approximate fair value due to their short terms to settlement.
+The Company's cash, restricted cash, accounts receivable, and accounts payable and accrued liabilities approximate fair value due to their short terms to settlement.
 The fair value of short-term investments, which are classified as level 1 within the fair value hierarchy, is determined by obtaining the quoted market price of the short-term investment and multiplying it by foreign exchange rate, if applicable, and the quantity of shares held by the Company.
-Lease liability is measured at amortized cost.
-The fair value of the lease liability approximates its carrying value as its interest rate is comparable to current market rates.
+Finance payable and lease liability are measured at amortized cost.
+The fair value of the finance payable and lease liability approximate their carrying values as their interest rates are comparable to current market rates.